Configuring Floating IP addresses for Networking in OpenStack Public and Private Clouds

 Floating IPs are not allocated to instances by default.
-Cloud users need to explicitly “grab” them from the pool configured by the OpenStack administrator and then attach them to their instances.
-Once the user has grabbed a floating IP from the pool, he becomes the “owner” of it (i.e., at any time he can detach the IP from a given instance and attach it to another).
+Cloud users need to explicitly “grab” them from the existing pool configured by the OpenStack administrator and then attach them to their instances.
+Once the user has grabbed floating IP address from the pool, he becomes the "owner" of it (i.e., at any time he can detach the IP from a given instance and attach it to another).
 If an instance dies for some reason, the user does not lose the floating IP—it remains his own resource, ready to be attached to another instance.
-(Unfortunately, right now it is not possible to share a single floating IP among many instances for load balancing purposes, as can be done with elastic load balancing on Amazon EC2.
-However, lately Mirantis has open sourced a plugin for OpenStack that aims to provide such a feature.)

 On the other hand, fixed IPs are allocated dynamically by the nova-network component when instances boot up.
 There is no way to tell OpenStack to assign a specific fixed IP to an instance.
 So you will probably find yourself in a situation in which once you terminate a VM accidentally and restore it from a snapshot, the new instance will most likely boot up with another fixed IP.

 Systems administrators can configure multiple floating IP pools.
 However, unlike fixed IP pools, floating IP pools cannot be mapped to specific tenants.
 Each user can “grab” a floating IP from whichever floating IP pool he wants.
 But the main motivation behind multiple floating IP pools is that each of them can be served by a different ISP.
 This way, we can ensure that we maintain high availability and connectivity, even if one of the ISPs faces a breakdown.